andyarensman/prepacker-app/README.md

 ## Controllers and Routing

+The controlling and routing is fairly simple - I basically just needed to be able to talk with MongoDB.
 Creating the backend for the checklists was super simple - I just had to copy everything from the closet side of things (model, route, controller) and change a few variables.

 ## Authentication

-*[To add later]*
+My authentication uses json web token, bcrypt, and React context.

 ## React

-*[Notes about context, hooks, helpers?]*
+One of my main goals with this project was to gain a better understanding of React.
+I had twenty components, six pages, and a few hooks that helped me get used to the syntax of React.

+I used React context for gear and checklist viewing, creating, deleting, and editing.
+This allowed for easier use in various components.
+I also used context for authentication.

 ## Web Scraping

+The frontend end sends the url to the backend which uses cheerio and axios to grab any relevant data from an REI page.
+The pages are mostly similar, but there are usually multiple options for data such as weight, price, and category.
+In these cases I would grab the first one found.
+Users are expected to confirm the information is correct - perhaps a warning should be placed.

 Originally I planned to scrape image urls and use those as images next to the gear data.
 However, I soon realized that this would likely be a copyright violation, so I scrapped the idea.
-I may use some public domain icons to represent each gear category instead, or allow users to upload their own images.
+I may allow users to upload their own images in the future and host them on Imgur like I did with a my [Hiker Tracker App](https://github.com/andyarensman/Hiker-Tracker).

 ## Organization